-It's no secret that aspartame, which is an artificial sweetener found in diet soda, has shown to have many adverse effects on our health.
+It's no secret that aspartame, which is an artificial sweetener found in diet soda, has been shown to have many adverse effects on our health.
 Also, keep in mind there are strong financial interests to cover this up and deceive consumers.
 You can read more in the following posts:

 6) Plan your diet in advance and avoid "accidents"